axibase/atsd/api/meta/replacement-table/update.md

 Similarly, fields set to `null` remain unchanged.

-If content type is JSON, request updates both metadata and records.
-If content type is CSV, request updates only records.
+If content type is `json`, request updates both metadata and records.
+If content type is `csv`, request updates only records.

 ## Request